tomsWebConsulting/twcsl/Form Block Text Field Max Length/README.md

   Edit the field.

-  At the beginning of the description field enter **fbtfml : [enter max length number here replacing square brackets]**.
+  At the beginning of the description field enter **twc-fbtfml : [enter max length number here replacing square brackets]**.
 An example.

   ```
-  fbtfml : 10
+  twc-fbtfml : 10
   ```

-  If you want to have description text for the field that the user will see enter it after the fbtfml tag.
+  If you want to have description text for the field that the user will see enter it after the twc-fbtfml tag.
 An example.

   ```
-  fbtfml : 10
+  twc-fbtfml : 10
   My description text that helps the user.
   ```